Assessments for 2-18s

-You will meet with two therapists when you arrive, one of whom will spend time with your child while one will spend time with you as parents.
+You will meet with two therapists, one of whom will spend time with your child while one will spend time with you as parents.
+If you are attending remotely you will need two separate devices in two separate rooms.
 The appointment lasts for around four hours (either a whole morning or a whole afternoon).
 If you are a two-parent family both of you will need to attend this appointment.

 We need to receive payment for your child’s assessment before we are able to send you an appointment.

 - spend some time making sure that they are settled in before starting the assessment.
 You may asked to have some time playing with your child first to help them settle.

 - have a conversation with your child to get a sense of how much they are aware of stammering, how much it bothers them, how much it is impacting on their everyday life and confidence and whether they would like help.